nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step2/text.md

-Remove CMD command from Dockerfile and add ENTRYPOINT command that will run the same command.
+Remove CMD command from Dockerfile and add ENTRYPOINT command that will run the same `echo hi, from container!` command.

-Build image from /root/Dockerfile and name it `entrypoint-echo`.
+Build image `entrypoint-echo` using `/root/Dockerfile`.
-Check what is cmd and entrypoint of the newly created `entrypoint-echo` image.
+Check what is ENTRYPOINT of the newly created `entrypoint-echo` image.

-Run the container from the `entrypoint-echo`:
+Run the `entrypoint-echo` container:
-- with default cmd and entrypoint values
+- Without any changes
-- with another message `hi, from the updated image`
+- Overwrite ENTRYPOINT with `date` via CLI
-- with entrypoint `date`
+- Set the CMD to `date` via CLI

 <br>